joey-91/Vinyl-Project/README.md

-# Using Machine Learning Techniques to Determine the Value of a Record
+# Using Machine Learning Techniques to Determine the Value of Records

 This project didn't start with a hypothesis.
 All I knew was the website from which I scraped the data was a rich source of information, and I'd figure out a use for it later and hopefully make some discoveries on the way.